epicfaace/bot-framework-docs/articles/nodejs/bot-builder-nodejs-recognize-intent-luis.md

 To embed your bot in your website by specifying the secret within the iframe tag:

-1. Copy the iframe Embed code from the Web Chat channel within the Bot Framework Portal (as described in Step 1 above).
+1. Copy the iframe Embed code from the Web Chat channel within the Bot Framework Portal (as described in the steps above).

 1. Within that Embed code, replace "YOUR_SECRET_HERE" with the Secret key value that you copied from the same page.